readthedocs/sphinx_rtd_theme/README.rst

 * Align ``.. centered::`` text to the center
 * Increase contrast for footnotes
 * Add language to the JS output variable
+* Include the lato italics font with the theme
+* Fix padding on field lists

 v0.2.4
 ------